amosdevstudio/bpe.cpp/README.md

 ```
 ./fit
 ```
-It will ask a bunch of questions and finally generate a `tokenizer.bpe' file.
+It will ask a bunch of questions (regex pattern to use, file to fit on, vocab size and number of threads to use) and finally generate a `tokenizer.bpe' file.

 ### How to use pre-trained tokenizers: